saikatdutta1991/FirebaseCloudMessaging/README.md

 Firebase Cloud Messaging
 =========
+** Caveat: This package is not maintained anymore.

 This Package is to enable sending push notifications to devices with firebase cloud messaging.
 Tested in Laravel 5.1 and 5.2